 * La Cierva began work on autogiros in 1920, but didn't actually make one that could get off the ground safely until he discovered the principle of hinged blade system.
 He stumbled onto the idea by accident while tinkering with a rubber-band-powered model.
 His "C-4" autogiro, which incorporated the hinged-rotor scheme, first flew on 9 January 1923.
 The C-4 was modified from a wartime French Hanriot fighter and still had wings for flight control.
 Later la Cierva autogyros did not have wings, achieving the appropriate steering through cyclic pitch control.
 Late-model la Cierva autogiros also had a clutch to allow the aircraft's engine to "spin up" the rotor blades before takeoff, though the rotor spinned freely once in flight.

 It is unclear if la Cierva got the idea of cyclic pitch control from Pescara.
 It is plausible that both inventors discovered it independently, but it is clear that la Cierva was the first to implement cyclic pitch control in a production machine.
-La Cierva established a factory to build autogiros in Britain, and the "flying windmill" proved to be something of a sensation.
+La Cierva established a factory to build autogiros in Britain, with the "flying windmill" becoming something of a sensation.
 They were manufactured in many countries, with the Japanese producing a total of 240.

 La Cierva licensed the enthusiastic Harold Pitcairn to build them in the United States.
 The DETROIT NEWS used one to send reporters to the scene of accidents or other newsworthy events, and the US Postal Service experimented with them for mail delivery.
 Pitcairn believed that they could be sold as a "flying car" for wealthy customers, and designed a prototype two-seater that had folding rotors and could be driven on city streets.
 The Kellett company of the US also built autogyros, with one taken by Admiral Byrd on an Antarctic expedition in 1933, and delivered a few for US Army Air Forces (USAAF) evaluation as the "XR-2" and "XR-3".